BYR-Navi/BYR-Navi/README.md

 A Navigation [Website][website] for BYR

 ## Design Philosophy
-This project is built based on [Jekyll][jekyll] and [Semantic UI][semantic] web framework.
+This project is a [Jekyll][jekyll]-powered website, which is built based on [Semantic UI][semantic] web framework, and deployed using [GitHub Pages][github-pages].

-The whole project is designed with high configuration and customization flexibility.
+The whole project is designed and built with high configuration and customization flexibility.

 You can either configure it by modifying the `_config.yml` file or customize it by replacing the content of the `*.yml` files in the `_data` folder with your own data.